ora0600/confluent-new-cdc-connector/README.md

 ### 4. Monitor XStream in Oracle DB

-You will find some monitor statement in SQL, for checking the Outbound Server status, config and progress
+You will find some monitor statement in SQL, for checking the Outbound Server status, config and progress I also add a sql script what you can run as ggadmin in SQL Developer or SQL Plus to generate a report, see [sql monitor script](xstream_monitor_stats.sql)

 ```bash
 ssh -i ~/keys/cmawsdemoxstream.pem ec2-user@PUBIP